telerik/ajax-docs/controls/grid/functionality/scrolling/how-to/scrolling-to-the-selected-item.md

 ---
 title: Scrolling to the Selected Item
-page_title: Scrolling to the Selected Item | UI for ASP.NET AJAX Documentation
+page_title: Scrolling to the Selected Item | RadGrid for ASP.NET AJAX Documentation
 description: Scrolling to the Selected Item
 slug: grid/functionality/scrolling/how-to/scrolling-to-the-selected-item
 tags: scrolling,to,the,selected,item